Ozzy Osbourne: Use of alcohol and other drugs

 In 2003, Osbourne told the Los Angeles Times how he was nearly incapacitated by medication prescribed by a Beverly Hills doctor.
 The doctor was alleged to have prescribed 13,000 doses of 32 drugs in one year.
 However, after a nine-year investigation by the Medical Board of California, the Beverly Hills physician was exonerated of all charges of excessive prescribing.

 Osbourne managed to remain clean and sober for extended periods in the late 2000s.

-In 2010, during an interview on The Howard Stern Show, Osbourne said that it took him 19 attempts to get his driving licence because of his drug, alcohol, and tobacco use.
+In 2010, during an interview on The Howard Stern Show, Osbourne said that it took him 19 attempts to get his driving licence because of his use of tobacco, alcohol, and other drugs.

 At the TEDMED Conference in October 2010, scientists from Knome, a Massachusetts human genome interpretation company, joined Osbourne on stage to discuss their analysis of Osbourne's whole genome, which shed light on how the famously hard-living rocker had survived decades of misusing alcohol, tobacco, street drugs, and prescription drugs.

 In April 2013, Osbourne revealed through Facebook that he had resumed smoking, drinking, and doing drugs for the past year and a half, stating he "was in a very dark place" but said he had been sober again since early March.
 He also apologised to Sharon, his family, friends, bandmates and his fans for his "insane" behaviour during that period.
 In a February 2021 interview with Variety, Osbourne and his son Jack (who has been sober for 17 years) opened up about their recovery.
 He revealed he had been sober for about seven years.